 - Sponges – the simplest multicellular animal life – do not appear until the Cambrian, after the Ediacaran fossils which have more complex body plans involving greater cell diversification and specialisation.
 (Although there are claims of fossil sponges before the Cambrian, a recent analysis argues strongly against these. )

-- Bryophytes – non-vascular plants – do not appear until the Carboniferous period, significantly later than the more complex vascular plants in the Silurian period.
+- Bryophytes – non-vascular plants – do not appear until the Devonian period, which is later than the more complex vascular plants in the Silurian period.

 1b.
 New groups appear abruptly, not by progressive evolution of earlier forms:

 - This is most clearly exemplified by the Cambrian explosion when almost all extant animal phyla (and others which have become extinct) appear within a very short time (in geological terms) and without evident intermediates.

 - The abrupt appearance of substantially new forms is accentuated by the fact that when biological innovations arise, a common pattern is for them to occur in different subgroups at more or less the same time; whereas it would be expected that a novelty would evolve in one lineage from which subgroups gradually diversified.